dixitprathamesh19/project2/README.md

 project is very simple

-# Created by Prathamesh Dixit
+# Created by Prathamesh Dixit.